Report: NFL, NFLPA probing Titans outbreak

 the team's personnel broke the league's protocols during the outbreak.

-The league and union are reported to have requested videotapes of team
+The league and union reportedly requested videotapes of team activity to try

-reportedly is focused on linebackers coach Shane Bowen, who was the first in
+focused on linebackers coach Shane Bowen, who was the first in the

 Earlier in the week, head coach Mike Vrabel said the Titans have done